Value-added material (VAM) - Prime Video Tech Docs

 When multiple VAM titles are available, their order on the display page is determined based on the SequenceInfo number provided in the metadata (MEC)

 Order priority is determined by the highest sequence number.
 For example, if 5 VAM titles are delivered, the title with SequenceInfo 5 will be displayed first, SequenceInfo 4 will be displayed second, and so on.
+Similarly, the trailer with the highest sequence number is used for the Watch Trailer Button.

 If no valid sequencing exists (for example, all VAM is delivered with a SequenceInfo value of 0), order is prioritized based on the latest start date of the VAM avail.
 If no distinction between sequence or avail start date is provided, trailers will be selected at random.
 Prime Video reserves the right to re-order VAM content to provide the best customer experience.